neu-se/CS4530-Fall-2024/Activities/Module03 Activity.md

 As usual, download the [starter code]({{ site.baseurl }}{% link Activities/module03-test-adequacy.zip %}) and run `npm install`.

-Then, follow the instructions given in the README.md file
+Then, follow the instructions given in the README.md file.
+Be sure to review the canvas assignment for related details.